Steelers adjusting through offseason of changes

 Gone are long-time quarterback Ben Roethlisberger and General Manager Kevin Colbert.
 Roethlisberger retired earlier this year following 18 seasons with the Steelers while Colbert just wrapped up his final draft as general manager after first being hired as director of football operations in 2000.

 One constant with the Steelers is the leadership of Cam Heyward.
-The defensive end is the unquestioned leader in the locker room as he enters his twelfth season with the team, spending the last seven as captain of the defense.
+The defensive end is the unquestioned leader in the locker room as he enters his 12th season with the team, spending the past seven as captain of the defense.

 “Just being a vessel, being someone people can rely on so guys can learn and make sure everyone’s up to speed,” Heyward said after the Steelers wrapped up Week 1 of organized team activities on Thursday.